top of page

 • Access to Lo-TEK knowledge-sharing network

-• Empowers students to make personal connections to who they are, where they come from and why they are here.
+• Empowers learners to make personal connections to who they are, where they come from and why they are here.

 • Embodies creative projects around core concepts embedded in our environmental landscape.

-Offered as a PDF resource for each curriculum section, including;
+Offered as a PDF resource for institutional and organizational memberships.

 • Lists of potential virtual and in person speakers